 $ sudo chmod 1777 /tmp/cores

-configuration level.
+worker_rlimit_core directive.
+The directive is also specified on the main configuration level.
 If the core dump file size exceeds the value, the core dump file will not be created.

 worker_rlimit_core 500M;